 Pure Investor - Our Focus On Completed And Tenanted Student Properties

-Here at Pure Investor, our portfolio of student properties focuses on completed and tenanted student properties for sale in destinations including Liverpool, Sheffield, Middlesbrough, Leeds, Nottingham and Manchester amongst others.
+Here at Pure Investor, our portfolio of student properties focuses on completed and tenanted student properties for sale in destinations including Liverpool, Glasgow, Newcastle, Sheffield, Middlesbrough, Leeds, Nottingham and Manchester amongst others.
 By focusing our efforts on this sector of the market, we're able to give investors the opportunity to purchase student properties with immediate rental income and a strong track record of occupancy.

 Here at Pure Investor, we're regular visitors to our student developments, ensuring we have a robust understanding of the development, its management team and occupancy rates.
 Our focus on completed and tenanted student properties ensure our investors have full clarity when it comes to both rental income and ongoing costs.

 Comprehensive Guide To Student Property Investment In 2023

 Over the course of the past 12 years, we have been arguably the UK's leading marketplace for investors looking to buy and sell student property in the UK.
 During this period, we have sold a huge number of student properties throughout all the major UK university towns and cities, allowing us to formulate robust working relationships with all the major student property management companies including Xenia Student Lettings, Primo Student Property Management, Cloud Student Homes, Vita Student Homes and X1 Student Lettings amongst others.

 Our Comprehensive Guide To Student Property Investment In 2023 is designed to provide you with the tools and information you require in order to make a more informed purchase decision.
 We also provide a Student Property Frequently Asked Questions section, which we have compiled out of the many questions we're asked every day by investors looking to purchase a student property in the UK.